Sacramento Water Quality at a Glance

 Sacramento – California – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city

-Sacramento’s Department of Utilities provides comprehensive water services to approximately 1.5 million residents across California’s capital city and surrounding areas.
+Sacramento’s Department of Utilities provides comprehensive water services to approximately 500,000 residents across California’s capital city and surrounding areas.
 The municipal utility operates an extensive distribution system encompassing over 1,600 miles of water mains, advanced treatment facilities, and strategic groundwater wells that deliver an average of 80 million gallons of drinking water daily to Sacramento’s diverse urban and suburban communities.

 Sacramento Water Quality: Current Status (2024-2025)